RhobanProject/Dynaban/README.md

 **Note 1: A bad firmware can break your servo, we are not responsible for any damage that could be caused by these manipulations.**

-**Note 2: Using an alternative firmware may voids the warranty of your servo.**
+**Note 2: Using an alternative firmware may void the warranty of your servo.**

 ## Supported servos